Antoinette Sandbach: Political career

-Sandbach has been a strong advocate for improving representation of women in the workforce.
+Sandbach has been a strong advocate for improving representation of women in the workforce, women's rights and female representation in Parliament.
 In some of her first appearances in the House she raised the issue of encouraging more girls to study Science, Technology, Engineering and Maths subjects in order for them to access those highly paid, highly skilled jobs and reduce the gap between men and women in the workplace.

 Sandbach supported the United Kingdom remaining within the European Union (EU) in the 2016 EU membership referendum.
 In the referendum, the UK voted to leave the EU (Brexit).
-She retained the Eddisbury seat at the 2017 United Kingdom general election, with a majority of 11,942.
+She retained the Eddisbury seat at the 2017 general election, with a majority of 11,942.

 Sandbach was one of 11 Conservative MPs to rebel against then Prime Minister Theresa May's government in voting for an amendment to the European Union (Withdrawal) Act 2018 on 13 December 2017, which guaranteed MPs a vote on the final Brexit deal agreed with the European Union.
 She voted for May's withdrawal agreement on all three opportunities.